tlepple/iceberg-intro-workshop/README.md

 ### Now let's run a more advanced query:

 Let's Add and Update some rows in one step with an example `MERGE` Statement.
-This will create a view on top of a json file and then run our query to update existing rows if they match on the field `cust_id` and append new rows to our table all in the same query.
+This will create a view on top of a json file and then run our query to update existing rows if they match on the field `cust_id` and if they don't match on this field append the new rows to our `customer` table all in the same query.

 ---
 ##### Create temporary view statement: